Cord Cutting Guides, News, and Reviews

-The lack of availability for Frontier Fios puts it behind most competitors.
-I’d recommend Spectrum over Frontier in any place where Frontier Fios isn’t available.
+The lack of availability for Frontier FiberOptic puts it behind most competitors.
+I’d recommend Spectrum over Frontier in any place where Frontier FiberOptic isn’t available.

 Spectrum has a wide variety of speeds.
 Their most widely advertised speed tiers are up to 200, 400, and 940 Mbps.
 Most households could get by on Spectrum’s up to 200 Mbps plan — in my house, we’re able to have six devices connected with hardly any buffering issues.
 Cable internet provides consistent speeds, but it is likely to slow down at certain times of the day.
 For instance, you may notice your internet is a bit slower in the mornings and after rush hour, when everyone is home and getting online.

 Frontier offers a true fiber network; however, it is only available in six states.
 While fiber is currently the best type of internet connection, I’ve realized that Frontier’s is a bit slower than I expected.
 My speeds are sometimes only half of my plan’s advertised speed.
 Then again, friends who live in a more populated city say Frontier is more reliable than the cable providers near them.
 Plus, Frontier offers extremely fast speeds for a low price — getting 250 Mbps on average is alright with me.